Sales

 How Each Buyer Type Negotiates

-Gold Mine buyers negotiate on specifics.
+Natural Gold Mine buyers negotiate on specifics.
 They push back because something doesn't add up.
 They want line-item detail.
 They want to compare your terms with the alternative.
 They want proof that the investment will pay off.
 Don't drop the price.
 Show them the math.
-At Cadbury, contract negotiations that stalled for 8 months closed in 8 weeks when reps stopped discounting and started presenting evidence the Gold Mine buyers could verify.
+At Cadbury, contract negotiations that stalled for 8 months closed in 8 weeks when reps stopped discounting and started presenting evidence the Natural Gold Mine buyers could verify.

-Blue Ocean buyers negotiate on relationship.
+Natural Blue Ocean buyers negotiate on relationship.
 They push back because they don't feel confident in the partnership.
 They want to know you'll be there after the sale.
 They want to hear from other clients who trust you.
 Don't rush the close.
 Build the relationship.
 Share a reference.
 Offer a personal introduction to the team that will support them.

-Green Planet buyers negotiate on flexibility.
+Natural Green Planet buyers negotiate on flexibility.
 They push back because the offer feels rigid.
 They want customization.
 They want to know you'll adapt as their needs evolve.
 They want strategic alignment, not just a transaction.
 Don't defend the standard package.
 Show how the solution flexes with their vision.

-Orange Sky buyers negotiate on speed and simplicity.
+Natural Orange Sky buyers negotiate on speed and simplicity.
 They push back because the process is too complicated.
 They want fewer steps, faster answers, clearer terms.
 Don't add complexity to justify the price.
 Simplify.
 "Here's what it costs.
 Here's what you get.
 Here's when it starts."

 The Discount Trap